thunkable/docs-thunkable-com/README.md

 ## Not a developer?

-Perfect.  `Thunkable was designed for people who have no prior coding experience.` Mobile app development today can be quite a challenge especially for someone who is not a full-time developer but on Thunkable, all you need is a problem that can be solved with the latest technologies and some lego skills.
-Really, instead of writing code, you connect lego blocks.
-We'll do the rest.
+Perfect.  `Thunkable was designed for people who have no prior coding experience.` Building mobile apps can be quite a challenge especially for someone who is not a coder.
+On Thunkable, all you need to build an app is a problem that can be solved with the latest technologies and some lego skills.
+Instead of writing code, you connect lego blocks.
+We'll help you do the rest.

 ---